-Feed the Hungry San Miguel currently reaches out to 26 of the “poorest of the poor” communities in the San Miguel Municipality.
-We build and operate kitchens at the primary school in each village.
-Through these school-kitchens 4,000 children are offered a carefully prepared, well-balanced meal every school day.
+Feed the Hungry San Miguel currently reaches out to 34 of the poorest of the poor communities in the San Miguel de Allende municipality.
+We furnish and operate kitchens in each village.
+Through these school-kitchens more than 4,000 children are offered a carefully prepared, well-balanced meal every school day.

 Because they are required to attend school to get the meal, attendance in “our” schools increases 15 to 20%.
 The majority of them are in very remote areas and many children walk for miles in each direction to receive a hot meal and attend school.

 We commit to remain in a village for as long as the community feels we are needed.
 It is this time honored commitment that has created the deep trust and mutual respect which allows Feed the Hungry San Miguel to initiate additional education and community development programs and introduce other NGO’s with whom we develop cooperative programs to the villages where we maintain our school-kitchens.